 Being a popular attraction, Mount Stuart offers guided tours around the gardens where visitors can observe some of the rarer species.
 As a living collection, the grounds constantly feature new exhibits.
 This lead to the initial search for a cost-effective way to create plant identification labels.

-The team’s challenge was to ensure large quantities of labels could be produced to match their exhibits.
-Previously, labels were produced using a mini drill engraver and monochrome scribe labels.
+The main interest was to produce large batches of labels to coordinate with their exhibits.
+Previously, labels were processed using a mini drill engraver and monochrome scribe labels.

-The problem with such a manual production method was the quality of the finished label being heavily reliant on the accuracy of the user, whilst use of the engraver was physically taxing on team members causing hand cramps and fatigue after prolonged periods of use.
+This manual production method was inconsistent as the quality of the finished product relied too heavily on user accuracy.
+Also, the labor was physically taxing on team members, causing hand cramps and fatigue after extended periods of use.

-Additionally the Mount Stuart team had limited experience in creating labels; solely for internal use and with minimal detail.
-From this background Mount Stuart Trust’s needs required options for a faster, ergonomic and more accurate solution.
+Additionally, the Mount Stuart team had limited experience in label-creation outside of those solely for internal use with little detail.
+Now, their needs required a faster, ergonomic, and more precise solution.

 "From my initial demonstration in the Stirling showroom our Trotec experience has been excellent.
 Our area manager gave a detailed demonstration and was very helpful with each of our enquiries.
 Post-sale, the team has continued to assist us with our enquiries in a most professional and helpful way."- Graham Alcorn - Living Collections Manager -

-Graham Alcorn, Living Collections Manager, and the Mount Stuart team considered laser technology as a solution to their labelling problem.
-Graham attended a meeting of the Plant Network Group, where he saw a member of Cambridge Botanics staff give a talk on how their new Trotec Speedy 100 was used in the production of plant labels.
-Graham followed up this meeting with a visit to Cambridge to see the machine in action and was impressed with its capabilities and throughput.
-His next step was to book a demonstration of that model at the Stirling showroom.
+As Graham Alcorn, Living Collections Manager, and the Mount Stuart team researched solutions, they discovered, laser-processing.
+Graham decided to attend a Plant Network Group meeting, where various Cambridge Botanics staff discussed their Trotec Speedy 100 machine and its role in their plant-labeling method.
+Graham followed up this meeting with a visit to Cambridge to see the machine for himself and was impressed with its capabilities and throughput.
+His next move was to book a demonstration of that model at the Stirling showroom.

 Featuring a working area of 610 x 305mm the Speedy 100 is the ideal machine for processing common materials used for plant labels.
 Graham and the team have produced over 700 labels with their laser and found a vast improvement in speed over their previous manual process, with accurate reproductions of data including ascension numbers and QR codes.